 They are pattern-recognition systems that have already been trained on an enormous amount of information about the world.
 When you ask ChatGPT about Hamlet, it does not scan a Shakespeare archive in real time.
 It already knows Hamlet — the plot, the characters, the themes, the scholarly debates — because it learned all of that once and now carries it forward as part of its structural understanding of what Shakespeare is.

 Your business gets folded into exactly the same kind of structural understanding.
-When an AI platform learns that you are the credible independent plumber in Denver — because your schema is clean, your reviews are substantive, your content is specific, your citations are consistent — that becomes part of how the AI understands the Denver plumbing market.
+When an AI platform learns that you are the most credible and completely documented independent plumber in Denver — because your schema is clean, your reviews are substantive, your content is specific, your citations are consistent — that becomes part of how the AI understands the Denver plumbing market.
 Not a fact it has to re-check every single time.
 A pattern it has already formed.

 The Google contrast